Second Term Goals

 · Expand eco/cultural tourism funding and promotion.

 Civil Rights and Equity – Provide support for soon-to-be hired Director of Equity and Inclusion to define priorities and goals both within the Port and how best to work with neighboring jurisdictions and communities.
+This will help ensure the Port continues to provide increasing opportunities for socio-economically disadvantaged, immigrant and minority communities.

-Outreach and Inclusion – significant developments planned for 2019 will present many opportunities for community engagement, including:
+Outreach and Inclusion – Significant developments planned for 2019 will present many opportunities for community engagement, including:

 · Review of the Sustainable Airport Master Plan (SAMP)